 - make Scotland more competitive in business

-- ensure our cities are healthy and sustainable
+- ensure our communities are healthy and sustainable

 - building a sustainable, low-carbon Scotland